 + Run an energy efficiency incentive program.

-+ Do an Earth News[letter] and Eco Vids for the business's social media, bulletin board and company email.
++ Do an Earth News[letter] and Eco Vids for the business's social media, bulletin board, website and company email.

 + Maintain recycle and composting stations that are rad and informative.

 + Offer a bike and ride share program.